bollena001/Arduino-ultrasonic-sensor-hc-sr04/README.md

 ## Step 3 - Connect the RGB LEDstrip

-Before connecting your RGB Ledstrip you will need to install the "Adafruit NeoPixel library".
+Before connecting your RGB LEDstrip you will need to install the "Adafruit NeoPixel library".

 Arduino --> Tools --> Manage Libraries...